-We got a basic insurance policy for $850 for the year.
-This protects my husband and his business in case of an emergency.
-It’s always best to get insurance – plus you can advertise that you’re “licensed and insured in the state of North Carolina.”
+A basic insurance policy is roughly $850 for the year.
+This protects you and your business in case of an emergency.
+It’s always best to get insurance – plus you can advertise that you’re “licensed and insured in the state of [your state].”

 STEP 3: Get a business truck